pallet/ritz/README.md

 ## Features

-- Break on uncaught exceptions and breakpoints.
+- Break on exceptions and breakpoints.
 - Allows stepping from breakpoints
 - Allows evaluation of expressions in the context of a stack frame
 - Inspection of locals in any stack frame